 You can also object to us holding and using your personal information where our legal basis is a legitimate interest (either our legitimate interests or those of a third party).

-We keep this privacy statement under regular review and will place any updates on this website.
+We keep this privacy notice under regular review and will place any updates on this website.

-This privacy statement was last updated on 14th October 2019.
+This privacy notice was last updated on 27th May 2020.